k3integrations/become_matchers/README.md

  then you normally need to have:
  * a `wait: 0` in it, so it doesn't wait for the element to show up!
 The `become_eq` matcher already internally waits, loops, and retries, so your test block shouldn't do so also (that would defeat the purpose)...
- * a `minimum: 0` in there so it doesn't raise an error if the element isn't there yet.
+ * In Capybara 3 and later you need a `minimum: 0` in there so it doesn't raise an error if the element isn't there yet.
 This way `become_eq` can properly wait for it to show up instead (as well as testing for its value equality).

 **Note again: normally you should not need this either.**  Normally you should do this instead: